Wildlife Rehabilitation Permit and Basic Skills Course

 - Must provide statement of support from a veterinarian and a letter of recommendation from a permitted wildlife rehabilitator.

 - Must pass a facility inspection.
-Enclosures must meet or exceed the National Wildlife Rehabilitators Association/IWRC minimum standards.
+Enclosures must meet or exceed the National Wildlife Rehabilitators Association/IWRC Standards for Wildlife Rehabilitation.

 - Wildlife held under a Wildlife Rehabilitation Permit must be handled minimally and without public contact.